NAMI Family-to-Family Education Program

 Family-to-Family (F2F) is a course structured to help family members understand and support a relative diagnosed with a serious mental illness while maintaining their own well-being.
 The course is taught by trained volunteer family members who know what it’s like to have a loved one with a serious mental illness.
 F2F is offered as a community service without charge.
 Registration is Required.

-- Family-to-Family at the LANKENAU Medical Center in Wynnewood will begin in mid-September and will meet once a week for 12 consecutive weeks from 7-9:30 p.m. on Tuesdays.
+- Family-to-Family at the LANKENAU Medical Center in Wynnewood will begin on Tuesday, February 27, and will meet once a week for 12 weeks from 7-9:30 p.m.
 For questions or to register, please contact Judy Green at 610-668-7917 or F2FMainLine@aol.com.

 For information about courses elsewhere in the US, click here.